 This post may contain affiliate links.
 Read our disclosure policy here.

 Need to keep the flies off your livestock this summer?
 This is a simple but effective Home Made Fly Spray made with essential oils.
 It’s easy to mix up and only uses a single basic essential oil.

 Home Made Fly Spray

-A few months ago now we brought home a new addition to our farm and the first little livestock…5 goats.
-Two Nubian Milk Goats and three Pygmy goats; a nice little goat herd that will help us clean up all the weeds left from the previous owners’ lack of pasture care.
+A few years ago we brought home a new addition to our farm and the first little livestock…5 goats.
+Two Nubian Milk Goats and three Pygmy goats; a nice little goat herd that will help us clean up all the weeds at our former homestead left from the previous owners’ lack of pasture care.

-So far they’ve been doing a great job and have been happily munching away on the weeds.
-They’ve almost cleared an entire section of pasture and are about ready to move on to the next one.
-Our goal is to get a few cows so our pasture needs to be cleaned up and ready for us to plant grass seed and revitalize the land.
+They did a great job and have been happily munching away on the weeds.
+They cleared an entire section of pasture and more.
+Our goal was to get a few cows so our pasture needed to be cleaned up and ready for us to plant grass seed and revitalize the land.

 Goats are very low maintenance creatures, as we’ve discovered.
 At the moment they have enough to eat here so we don’t really need to feed them and they really don’t take much care.
 Our two Pygmy goats are due to kid sometime in the next month or two so then they will require a bit more care, but so far we’ve really enjoyed keeping goats and being little goat farmers!
 We’ve built some bridges for the goats to play on and it’s so much fun to be in the pasture with the goats, because they will follow you around like little puppies.
 Our 2 year old is fascinated with them and loves his “goats!”.
 (He always has to yell the word goat!)

 So now that you are picturing my little blond Farmer Boy shouting into the pasture 😉 let’s get back to livestock maintenance.